Toronto streetcar system: Electrical pickup

 During a rainy period in February 2018, the TTC received an incentive to expedite the conversion of the electrical overhead for pantograph use by the Flexity streetcars.
 On February 20, 2018, Flexity streetcars using trolley poles were pulling down some of the overhead.
 In Toronto, the tip of the trolley pole has a shoe with a carbon insert to collect current.
 The carbon insert also lowers the trolley shoe so that it does not strike hangers that are not yet pantograph-compatible.
 During wet weather, these carbon inserts wear out faster, needing replacement after a day or two for older streetcars.
 However, because the Flexity streetcars draw more current than older streetcars, their carbon inserts wore out faster in less than eight hours in the wet weather.
 (There was also an issue with the quality of carbon the TTC purchased.)
 With pantographs, this would be less of a problem as the pantograph blades have a larger contact area than a trolley shoe to absorb wear.
 Because of this incident, the TTC decided it should accelerate the conversion of overhead for pantograph use.

 The first three routes to operate with pantographs were 509 Harbourfront on September 12, 2017, 510 Spadina on May 14, 2018, and 512 St. Clair on October 1, 2018.
 The streetcar system has almost 90 km of streetcar overhead along streets and in yards.
 As of November 2020, 80 percent of the overhead has been converted for pantograph use and half of all streetcar routes use pantographs.
 The TTC expects full conversion by the first quarter of 2025, when trolley poles will no longer be supported.

 Dedicated station

-is the one standalone underground station that does not connect to the subway.
+is the one standalone underground station that does not connect to the subway system.
 It is located in the tunnel under Bay Street, shared by the 509 Harbourfront and 510 Spadina routes, between Queens Quay West and Union subway station.